iamchgopi/candidate-copilot/README.md

 3. **Retrieve** — for every required skill, the system searches *your own* resume embeddings for the most relevant supporting evidence.
 4. **Score** — Gemini scores skill/domain/experience fit **using only that retrieved evidence**, with a one-line justification per dimension, and lists any skill it couldn't find evidence for as an honest gap.
 5. **Aggregate** (optional) — paste a batch of JDs at once, and the same scoring runs across all of them; a simple, deterministic tally (no LLM guessing) finds the one gap skill blocking the most roles.
-6. **Practice** (optional) — generate JD-specific mock interview questions and get direct feedback on typed answers.
+6. **Practice** (optional) — generate JD-specific mock interview questions and get direct feedback on typed or spoken answers (voice input via the browser's built-in speech recognition, with automatic silence detection).

 ## Try it yourself